slicknode/slicknode-client/README.md

 adding authentication headers, refreshing access tokens in the background on expiration and with support for authenticators.

-**Note:** If you are looking for a client to build a frontend application, we recommend using [slicknode-apollo](https://github.com/slicknode/slicknode-apollo), the Slicknode version of the [Apollo Client](https://www.apollographql.com/client) with auth support and recommended defaults.
+**Note:** If you are looking for a client to build a frontend application, we recommend using [slicknode-apollo-link](https://github.com/slicknode/slicknode-apollo-link), the Slicknode version of the [Apollo Client](https://www.apollographql.com/client) with auth support and recommended defaults.

 ## Installation

-The client can be installed via npm:
+The client can be installed via npm (GraphQL is a peer dependency):

-    npm install -S slicknode-client
+    npm install -S slicknode-client graphql

 ## Why Slicknode Client?